RehanShafqat/Inventory-Management/README.md

 ## User Roles and Permissions

-Admin: Full access to all features and data.
+- **Admin**: Full access to all features and data.
 Can manage users, products, and orders.
-Manager: Can manage products and orders, but cannot manage users.
+- **Manager**: Can manage products and orders, but cannot manage users.
-Customer: Can view products and place orders.
+- **Customer**: Can view products and place orders.